 Should you choose to put your home first, here are a few ideas that may help you:

 - If your projects involve moving furniture, make sure you use furniture sliders.
 You can even make your own by cutting small squares made out of cardboard.
-Just slide them under the corners of your furniture and you can move it around without needing an another person's help.
+Just slide them under the corners of your furniture, and you can move it around without needing another person's help.

 4. Write Letters to Your Friends and Family

-Everyone loves getting real snail mail that isn't related to bills, but if you can't handle writing your update then at least take a few moments to email your closest friends and family.
+- If a handwritten update seems daunting, send a short email instead.
+Everyone loves getting real snail mail that isn't related to bills, but if you can't handle writing your update, then at least take a few moments to email your closest friends and family.
 It can keep open the lines of communication and possibly help you start planning for next year's New Year's Eve activities!